salma-nyagaka/social_media/README.md

 ### Communication Protocols

 The microservices communicate asynchronously using RabbitMQ as the message broker.
 This ensures efficient and reliable delivery of messages between services.
+The setup in the settings file ensures that your Django application can send emails via the specified SMTP server using the credentials provided.

-- **User Service** sends messages to the Notification Service when a user follows another user.
+- **User Service** sends messages to the Notification Service when a user follows another user and send an activation email to the user's account.
 - **Post Service** sends messages to the Notification Service when a new post or comment is created.

 ### Data Storage Strategies